-Repair Category 2 Notes The electrical installation is of mixed eras with no recent electrical testing noted.
+Repair Category 1 Notes We assume electrical testing certification can be made available as appropriate.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.